 In-depth information on emergency preparedness can be accessed by clicking here.;

 Do you have an alternate heat source for winter?
 How long can your family go without electricity?
 Water?
 The entire township is on well water, so additional water needs to be considered for toilet flushing, washing etc. If you’re able, please install a generator or at least have a portable unit capable of powering your well, furnace, and refrigerator.

-Get Connected with the Everbridge Emergency Notification System
+Get Connected with the Smart 911 Emergency Notification System

-All Chester Township residents are urged to sign up online for the Everbridge Emergency Notification System, currently in use county-wide by Morris County, NJ.
+All Chester Township residents are urged to sign up online for the Smart 911 Emergency Notification System, currently in use county-wide by Morris County, NJ.
 This is an emergency alert system, similar to the Honeywell system used by the Chester School District, which allows you to sign up to have emergency information sent to you by home phone, cell phone, text, and/or email, according to your specifications.
 It is so important for our local office of Emergency Management to be able to reach all residents in the event of an emergency, be it weather-related, a natural disaster, chemical spill, or should a lock-down situation be required.
 Please set up your profile as soon as possible.
-You can sign up for this program by clicking here.

 Get Connected on Twitter